Amazing Jericoacoara – The Best Beaches & Sand Dunes

 Finding the Sweet Spot

-Visit too late in the dry season and the lagoons are smaller in size.
-But during the peak rainy months, you may encounter cloudy skies and occasional storms.
+Timing can make a big difference.
+Visit too late in the dry season and the lagoons may be smaller than you expected.
+Visit during the peak of the rainy season and you could run into cloudy days and occasional showers.

 Why Visit Jericoacoara